 This 5 ingredient keto chocolate cake is the pinnacle of sugar free desserts!
-It is incredibly moist, rich and chocolatey and comes in at only 2.5 net carbs per slice.
-Sugar free cake at its best.
+It is incredibly moist, rich and packed with chocolate flavor.
+Even better, it has only 2.5 net carbs per slice.

 Do you want to see everyone at your table sink into silence, occasionally interrupted by a contented sigh?
-Serve this sugar free cake and watch the magic happen.
+Serve this low carb chocolate cake and watch the magic happen.

-I love all the recipes I post on this site, but this sugar free chocolate cake recipe is special.
+I love all the recipes I post on this site, but this recipe is special.
 That's because it's more than just a chocolate cake.
 It's a crazy good, wonderfully rich Keto chocolate cake.

 This Keto cake does nothing by halves.
 It contains as much chocolate as it can possibly handle, a generous amount of grass-fed butter and it is just on the right side of sweet.
 Basically, it is a Keto dream dessert.

-By the way, it also makes a great keto birthday cake!
+It will satisfy the cravings of any chocolate lover.
+And it also makes a great gluten-free birthday cake!

 There are 2 ingredients that increase carbs and sugar in a traditional cake: the wheat flour and, of course, the sugar.

-You can replace the erythritol in this recipe with xylitol, monk fruit sweetener or with Splenda.
+You can replace the erythritol in this recipe with xylitol, monk fruit sweetener, allulose or with Splenda.
 If you're using Splenda, be sure to measure using cups as it's lighter in weight than erythritol.
 And if you're using xylitol, keep it away from dogs.
 It's highly toxic to them!

 1.)
-Whisk the eggs with an electric mixer in a large mixing bowl until they have doubled in size and are frothy.
+Whisk the eggs with a hand mixer in a large mixing bowl until they have doubled in size and are frothy.

 2.)
 Add the powdered erythritol and whisk again until well-combined.